Executive Leadership Team

 Nancy holds a Master’s Degree in Social Work and a Bachelor’s Degree in Psychology.

-Kim Grant, Business Manager
+Kim Grant, Director of Business Operations

 Kimberly Grant started working at Hospitality House in September 2021.
 She is currently the Business Manager handling everything from contracts, grants to everyday financial decisions.
 She has a background in non-profit accounting beginning her career working in the business office of Indiana University, eventually moving on to an Office Manager position of a Title X clinic ran by the Monroe County Health Department.
 In 2010, Kimberly, her husband Chris and two daughters decided to make the move to California to be closer to her in-laws.
 Kimberly’s passion for the environment and sustainability led her to obtain her NABCEP certification in Photovoltaics from Sierra College in 2012.
 She continued her education to become a HERS rater in 2013.
 In 2014 she became the Executive Director of the Place Nature Center in Auburn, CA. During this time, she created Grant Consulting which offered energy audit/efficiency services to customers wanting to reduce their carbon footprint via whole house energy remodels and retrofits.
 Kimberly’s heart led her to volunteering at Hospitality House in 2011 when it was a small non-profit operating out of a house on Church Street in Grass Valley.
 This initial encounter would eventually lead her to seeking out employment with Hospitality House 10 years later.

-Leah Farkas, Human Resources and Admin Director
+Leah Farkas, Human Resources Director

 Leah Farkas knows that that the success of Hospitality House starts with its employees.
 Hired in July of 2019 as Volunteer Manager, Leah is now the agency’s HR and Admin Director.
 Her background in public service, the legal field, and nonprofit leadership helps her support Hospitality House’s staff and the agency as whole as it navigates Nevada County’s ever-changing landscape.
 In her free time, Leah enjoys spending as much time as possible hiking, camping, and swimming in the Tahoe National Forest and South Yuba State Park.
 She majored in Sociology at Georgia State where she graduated cum-laude and went on to receive her Master’s in Public Policy and Administration from California State University, Sacramento.
 Leah is excited to bring her passion for helping others to Hospitality House as it continues to meet the needs of the County’s unhoused community!